Trusted WordPress tutorials, when you need them most.

 Edge is the default browser on Windows 10 computers.
 Here is how you will clear your browser cache in Microsoft Edge.

-First, you need to open the Edge browser on your computer.
-After that, you need to click on the three-dot menu at the top-right corner of the screen and select the ‘Settings’ option.
+First, open the Edge browser on your computer.
+Then, click on the three-dot menu at the top-right corner of the screen and select the ‘Settings’ option.

 Microsoft Edge settings